eldoy/html6/README.md

 Features:

-- Front-end without Javascript
+- Front-end (almost) without Javascript
 - Supports control flow with `if`` and `map` attributes
 - Template support
 - The absolute fastest template language
 - Compiles to vanilla Javascript templates and functions
 - Fast custom loader, not using Babel, no transpilation
-- No client side transform function necessary
+- No client side library necessary

 ### Install